Europe for Americans

 (American sports need a relegation system.
 It’s immeasurably better for the game, for any game.
 The lottery system in basketball is not nearly a sufficient enough deterrent to prevent so many games being wasted down the stretch of the season, and neither is having more than 50% of the league going into the playoff format.
 There’s too many pointless games between teams who have nothing to achieve, and who know it.
 And worse still, there’s some games that teams deliberately try to lose.
 With the exception of the occasional dire mid-table snoozer, a promotion/relegation system would rectify that.
 Of course, it will never get one.
 That much we can be sure of.
 Anyway, I’ve drifted off-message.
 Back to the point.)

 All European countries have their own leagues, where every team plays every other team twice, both home and away [European for ‘on the road’] and the best man wins.
 Most leagues also have a “Cup,” a separate competition with a knock-out format that is as simple as it sounds.
 These aren’t held in the same regard as the domestic leagues, but they’re still fun, and give teams out of the championship running something else to play for.

-The standard of the Euroleague (and of good European leagues) is highly comparable, if entirely different, to that of the NBA.
-There’s far less one on one basketball, far less physical interior play, a much slower pace.
-Statistically, assists are far harder to come by (so if someone averages 4 assists per game in a European league, that’s a damn good amount), and there’s a lot less post play on offense.
-There are about 876 pick and rolls a game, though, and the pick and roll is a beautiful and clinically effective part of the game.
+The standard of the EuroLeague (and of good European leagues) is highly comparable, if entirely different, to that of the NBA.
+There’s less one on one basketball, less physical interior play, and a much slower pace.
+Statistically, assists are far harder to come by (so if someone averages four assists per game in a European league, that’s a damn good amount), and there’s a lot less post play on offence.
+There are about 876 pick-and-rolls a game, though, and the pick-and-roll is a beautiful and clinically effective part of the game.
 The fundamental fundamental.
 If you think it’s boring to see a game where 80% of possessions are based around it, trust me that it isn’t.

 And it’s better that way.